Search

 Overcome Addiction at Renaissance Recovery

-While nicotine addiction will not typically require a spell in rehab, addictions to alcohol, prescription medications, or illicit drugs are not as straightforward to unpack at home.
+While nicotine addiction will not typically require a stint in rehab, addictions to alcohol, prescription medications, or illicit drugs are not as straightforward to unpack at home.

-For those who feel an OP (outpatient program) doesn’t provide enough support and structure, we also offer more intensive programming in the form of our IOP (intensive outpatient program) and PHP (partial hospitalization program).
+For those who feel an outpatient program (OP) doesn’t provide enough support and structure, we also offer more intensive programming through our IOP (intensive outpatient program) and PHP (partial hospitalization program).
 If you are unable to access our treatment center, you may find our virtual IOP beneficial.

 Whatever level of intensity makes the smoothest fit for your addiction, you’ll have access to a personalized array of the following evidence-based therapies:

-Additionally, you can engage with a variety of holistic therapies here at Renaissance Recovery Center, giving you a whole-body approach to recovery.
+Additionally, you can engage with various holistic therapies here at Renaissance Recovery Center, giving you a whole-body approach to recovery.

 SHARE THIS POST